hylang/hy/docs/language/api.rst

 defclass
 --------

 New classes are declared with ``defclass``.
-It can takes two optional parameters: a vector defining a possible super classes and another vector containing attributes of the new class as two item vectors.
+It can take three optional parameters in the following order: a list defining (a) possible super class(es), a string (:term:`py:docstring`) and another list containing attributes of the new class along with their corresponding values.

 .. code-block:: clj

     (defclass class-name [super-class-1 super-class-2]
-      [attribute value]
+      "docstring"
+      [attribute1 value1
+       attribute2 value2]

       (defn method [self] (print "hello!")))